 Generally, these frogs are pretty healthy as long as their tank is kept in the right conditions.
 If the tank is not humid enough or at the wrong temperature, problems can develop.
 They typically don’t become sick for no reason, however.

-To breed these tree frogs, you will need at least a 30-gallon tank.
+To breed the White’s tree frog, you will need at least a 30-gallon tank.
 Two adults will live together in this tank quite happily, as there is plenty of room for each to roam.
-For anything over two frogs, you should add another 10-gallons to the tank space.
+For anything over two frogs, you should add another 10 gallons to the tank space.

 Before breeding your frogs, you will need to sex them, which can’t occur until they are about a year old.
-Both genders look fairly identical side-to-side, and both will make noises when upset.
+Both sexes look fairly identical side by side, and both will make noises when upset.
 Typically, the easiest way to sex a frog is to watch their behavior.
 Males will call out when they hear other frogs doing the same.
 Females may call quietly for a second or two, but the males make a different sound.
-You can play tree frogs singing at night and pay attention to how your frog reacts.
+You can play the sounds of tree frogs singing at night and then pay attention to how your frog reacts.

-You generally can’t breed frogs well until they are three years old.
-Before then, they may breed occasionally, but they will be pretty bad at it.
+You generally can’t breed frogs well until they are 3 years old.
+Before then, they may breed occasionally, but they won’t be great at it.
 It is usually best to wait until they are a bit older.